niksilver/board-game-framework/README.md

 (e.g. to play as multiple players) then they should use a private browser window for the second and subsequent connections.

+## Limits

+There is a 60k limit on messages.
+The connection will terminate if this is breached.